qqqays/server4parseEditorJs/README.md

 ## introduction

-#### This project developed for providing an api service which can parse html tags to blocks of editorJs.
+#### This project was developed to parse HTML tags into blocks of EditorJs in the form of API services

 ## usage